AriPerkkio/eslint-remote-tester/README.md

     /** Optional boolean flag used to enable caching of cloned repositories.
 For CIs it's ideal to disable caching.
 Defauls to true. */
     cache: true,

+    /** Optional time limit in seconds for the scan.
+Scan is interrupted after reaching the limit.
+Defaults to 5 hours 30 minutes. */
+    timeLimit: 5.5 * 60 * 60, // 5 hours 30 minutes

     /**
      * Optional callback invoked once scan is complete.
      *